fys4220/fys4220.github.io/fys4220-jbook/part-project/project_uart.md

 ### Baud rate
 In communication system, the baud rate is the rate at which symbols or information is transferred.
 The unit is symbols per second.
 The baud rate is related to raw bit rate which can be expressed in bits per seconds.
 For a digital system with only two possible states (0 and 1) the baud rate is equivalent to the bit rate.

 A commonly used baud rate for a UART transmission is 115200 bits/s.
 This means that a bit is transferred every 8.68 $\mu$s.
-The transfer of a full UART data frame with 1 start bit, 8 data bits, and 1 stop bist is therefore 10*8 $\mu$s = 86.8 $\mu$s.
+The transfer of a full UART data frame with 1 start bit, 8 data bits, and 1 stop bit is therefore 10\*8 $\mu$s = 86.8 $\mu$s.